captn3m0/ideas/README.md

 - [Difference between the MTProto and Bot APIs](https://docs.pyrogram.org/topics/mtproto-vs-botapi)
 - [Pyrogram](https://docs.pyrogram.org/faq#what-is-pyrogram) seems to support MTProto, so that is what I'd try next.

-## Disable Local Fonts Extension :gift:
+## 🎁 Disable Local Fonts Extension

 A simple browser extension for web developers that disable local fonts from loading.
 Alternatively, it raises a grave warning if a web-font was bypassed for a local font.
 This is helpful if you are a developer: